wordofwarning/wordofwarning.org/current/2026-worksahead/nu/index.md

 rootpath: "../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Adèle Le Gallez" # the name of the artist or company
+artist: "n:u (melissandre varin)" # the name of the artist or company
-show: "Landings" # the name of the show
+show: "evil eyes" # the name of the show
-artist_size: 1
+artist_size: 4
-show_size: 4
+show_size: 2
-header_image: "header_adele.jpg"
+header_image: "header_nu.jpg"
-season: "Adèle Le Gallez in Works Ahead 15–16|5|2025, 7.30pm"
+season: "n:u (melissandre varin) in Works Ahead 28&29|5|2026"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values